 So this year, again, I offer up a few a few things that make my reverse bucket list.
 I’m sure there are more to come:

 -Kavya, my beautiful, smartie pant, sparkly-eyed daughter.
-In the past three years, she’s become this unique, quirky, funny, larger-than-life little character.
+In the past four years, she’s become this unique, quirky, funny, larger-than-life little character.
 The things she says and does never fail to astound me — she’s so smart and so cute and so charming.
 She’s simply amazing.
 These first three years of motherhood have been as exhausting and as fulfilling as any I’ve ever had.
 I can’t wait to see what comes next — especially now that Navdeep and I are expanding our sweet little trio into a quartet!
-It’ll be really fun and fascinating to see Kavya in the role of big sister, and to learn just who our new addition turns out to be.
+It’s been really fun and fascinating to see Kavya in the role of big sister.
+She rocks it.

 -My husband Navdeep.
 I’ve never met a smarter, sweeter, sexier man, and I’m so glad that we managed to find each other, despite startling odds.
 I’m so lucky to have a partner who gets me on so many different levels, who makes my goals his goals, whose brilliance startles me even after all these years.
-And in the past two years, we’ve gotten to learn about each other on many new levels — as parents, as writers, as partners.
+And in the past few years, we’ve gotten to learn about each other on many new levels — as parents, as writers, as partners.
 I’m also so proud of him for pursuing his passion, really starting to shape his voice and make a dent in that novel he’s been writing.
+(And for doing VONA with Junot Diaz this year — I know that experience will bear fruit!)
 I can’t wait to share his voice with the world.
 As someone once told me, he’s a keeper.

 -My decade at People magazine.
 As crazy and stressful as those years were, they were formative in my career, and made me the writer I am today.
 They also afforded me a luxury that few writers have these days — the ability to earn a real living from home in my pajamas, writing about things I’m really interested in.